Hip replacement infections

 It’s important to note that we are not medical doctors and we are not trying to offer medical advice.
 This information is merely to provide some basic information about hip replacement infection.
 Relying on us for medical advice would be as foolish as relying on your doctor for legal advice.

 Generally speaking, hip replacement infections are classified as either ‘superficial’ or ‘deep’.
 A superficial infection doesn't extend into the joint itself whilst a deep one does.
 Superficial infections are normally dealt with by antibiotics.
 However, it the deep infections that are a serious complication.
 These often result in the need for further surgery.
+Deep infections are often found in patients who've had Depuy metal hip implants, Stryker metal hip implants, Wright metal hip replacements, Encore metal on metal hip replacements and various other metal on metal hip replacements as well.

 Bacteria can reach the surgical site during the operation or after the operation via the wound.
 Hopefully this is caught early.
 Patients should be on guard for a fever and pus or clear liquid oozing from the wound.
 Pain is another symptom, and in some cases the only symptom that will manifest itself.
 However hip pain is quite common in the first few months after surgery.
 Pain is not necessarily indicative of an infection.